nextinterfaces/kubernetes-on-mac/two-containers-example/README.md

 # Use minikube's built-in docker daemon:

     eval $(minikube docker-env)

-Add this line to `.bash_profile` or `.zshrc` or ... if you want to use minikube's daemon by default (or if you do not want to set this every time you open a new terminal).

-You can revert back to the host docker daemon by running:

-    eval $(docker-machine env -u)

 If you now run `docker ps`, it should now output something like: